anna-ip/Archive-app/README.md

 An app for archive files in jpeg, xml and pdf format, to upload chosen files and watch them in an archive, built with React and Express for the backend.

 ## Process:
-Started with some planing and research for the upload post request Focused on the upload function to start with bcs of the limit of approx. 4 hrs to build the app.
+Started with some planing and research for the upload post request.
+Focused on the upload function to start with bcs of the limit of approx. 4 hrs to build the app.

 Next step: